Blog > Photo Culling Tips: How to Cull Photos Quickly with a Faster Photo Editing Workflow

 We had many different answers varied from 20 minutes smaller sessions to an hour-long session.
 A typical pattern was to take adequate breaks and refresh yourself to enhance productivity.

-Short sprints are better than long marathons
+Short sprints are better than long marathons!

 Conclusion